humosaic/DSF-template-compendium-Perumbeti/analysis/logs/2023-02-27_Perumbeti_log.md

 ### Bud:
 **Something that you are looking forward to digging into deeper.
 This could also be ideas on how to apply concepts to your research in the future.**
 *I synched some repositories from command line.
-I wrote some R code for the GEO pipeline in a RMD file.*
+I wrote some R code for the GEO pipeline in a RMD file.
+This is a test for VScode*

 ### Thorn:
 **Something that was challenging that could be worked on, such as anything that wasn't 100% clear and could be elaborated on.
 Any sticking points should be addressed here.**